Concordium/concordium.github.io/README.md

 ## Style guide

 ### Headers
-Use *sentence-style capitalization*, i.e., only capitalize the first letter.
-In general: [when in doubt, don't capitalize](https://docs.microsoft.com/en-us/style-guide/top-10-tips-style-voice#when-in-doubt-dont-capitalize).
+Use *sentence-style capitalization*, i.e., only capitalize the first letter of a header.

 Be consistent in the use of characters for creating headers; use the following for each level of header: